INFORMSJoC/2024.0546/src/README.md

 Note that LogTP and ALogTP are the algorithms we develop.
 For DaE and LinTP, we show our own implementation and also distribute them.

+For a more detailed introduction, one can refer to the pdf file `src/Manual.pdf` or use the help function in Matlab.

 # References
 1. Herings PJJ, Zhan Y (2024).
 The computation of pairwise stable networks.
 Mathematical Programming, 203:443–473.
 2. Leung MP (2020).
 Equilibrium computation in discrete network games.
 Quantitative Economics, 11:1325–1347.